Quanthor-ic/CTF/FCSC_2022/more_hello/README.md

 ### Debugging

-To understand the `main` function, I decided to try to debug the program using the `qemu-system-morello` and the asscociated `gdb`.
+To fully understand the `main` function, I decided to try to debug the program using the `qemu-system-morello` and the asscociated `gdb`.
 To place the binary in the filesystem of the emulator, it must be copied inside the `cheri/extra-files/` directory, and then we can run the command `./cheribuild.py run-morello-purecap -d` to generate the new filesystem and run the emulator.

 When we run the binary in qemu, it crashes with an `In-address space security exception`.
 This exception occurs because the capability of a pointer was not respected in morello.
-Using gdb, we can see that this crash occurs inside the call to `trtoul` because the argument passed the function is `NULL`.
+Using gdb, we can see that this crash occurs inside the call to `strtoul` because the argument passed to the function is `NULL`.

 Because there was no imported function to get an input from the user and because the final printed string was `"FLAG: FCSC{CHERI_COCO_MORELLO_%x}"`, I suspected that the binary required an integer as an argument to run correctly.
 I tested this assumption by supplying an integer argument to the program, and with gdb I confirmed that it was indeed used as an argument for the call to strtoul (the integer must be in hexadecimal format).

 ![Meme](./img/meme.jpg)

-Once we supply a valid argument, the excution of the program continues past the call to strtoul but another crash of the same type occurs later in the `main` funtion, before the print of the flag is triggered.
+Once we supply a valid argument, the excution of the program continues past the call to strtoul but another crash of the same type occurs later in the `main` function, before the print of the flag is triggered.
 I assumed that this crash was intentional, but we will come back to it a bit later.

 ### Main function and check

 The workflow of the `main` function is divided in the following steps:
-1. Initialize some pointers and there capabilites on the stack;
+1. Initialize some pointers and their capabilites on the stack;
 2. Retrieve the argument and convert it to an integer with `strtoul`;
 3. Call 3 functions at `0x111e0`, `0x112a0` and `0x113d0` to process the argument;
 4. Perform a loop that may crash at some point;